 The British Columbia Real Estate Association (BCREA) reports that Multiple Listing Service® (MLS®) residential sales in the province climbed 43 per cent to 7,110 units in March compared to the same month last year.
 On a seasonally adjusted basis, MLS® residential unit sales in the province increased 6 per cent compared to February 2010.

+However, home sales in March were 20 per cent lower than December 2009 on a seasonally adjusted basis.
 “Home sales have moderated since the beginning of the year,” said Cameron Muir, BCREA Chief Economist.
 Waning pent-up demand and eroding affordability were key factors in the market.
 “Despite an improving provincial economy, higher mortgage interest rates and tighter credit conditions for low-equity homebuyers and investors will squeeze some prospective buyers out of the market this spring,” added Muir.

 The BC residential sales dollar volume increased 95 per cent to $9.22 billion in the first quarter of 2010 compared to the same period last year.
 Residential units sales rose 64 per cent to 18,284 units, while the average MLS® residential price climbed 19 per cent to $504,312 over the same period.